 Certain Funds may also invest in zero coupon convertible securities.
 Zero coupon convertible securities are debt securities which are issued at a discount to their face amount and do not entitle the holder to any periodic payments of interest prior to maturity.
 Rather, interest earned on zero coupon convertible securities accretes at a stated yield until the security reaches its face amount at maturity.
 Zero coupon convertible securities are convertible into a specific number of shares of the issuer's common stock.
 In addition, zero coupon convertible securities usually have put features that provide the holder with the opportunity to sell the securities back to the issuer at a stated price before maturity.
-Generally, the prices of zero coupon convertible securities may be more sensitive to market interest rate fluctuations than conventional convertible securities.
+Generally, the prices of zero coupon convertible securities than conventional convertible securities.
 For more information about zero coupon securities generally, see "Zero Coupon Securities, Step-Coupon Securities, Pay-In-Kind Bonds ("PIK Bonds") and Deferred Payment Securities" below.